 gene, as well as seven probes targeting the conserved regions up to 1 Mb upstream of POU3F4

 .
-This probemix contains probes for each exon of the WFS1
+This probemix contains nine probes for the WFS1

 gene and a reduced signal can point towards the presence of this mutation or a deletion of GJB2

 .
 In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences are available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com